A good daypack could be one of the most important and versatile pieces of outdoor kit you own.

 First, find your hip bone.
 Second, find the outside seam in your pants that sits on top of your hip bone.

 If your hands were at your side, your forearm would rest against this area, it should be about the same level as your navel.
-This is your iliac crest.
+This is your iliac crest height.

 This is easier to find, feel your spine at the back of your neck.
 The large vertebra at the base of the neck is your C7 vertebra.